XenitAB/xenitab.github.io/docs/blog/12factor.md

 ## Factor X: Dev/prod parity

-> The twelve-factor app is designed for continuous deployment by keeping the gap between development and production small.
+> Historically, there have been substantial gaps between development [...] and production [...], the time gap, the personnel gap [and] the tools gap. [...]
+The twelve-factor app is designed for continuous deployment by keeping the gap between development and production small.

-This factor remains as relevant as ever, but has still not established itself fully in software-as-a-service development: many production environments are hard to squeeze onto a developer's laptop.
-Generally speaking, the public cloud providers put too little effort into supporting development use cases for their services.Kubernetes goes furthest in this respect: [Kind](https://kind.sigs.k8s.io/) deserves mentioning for its heroic effort to achieve a dev-friendly, multi-node Kuberentes cluster using only Docker.
+This factor is now colloquially known as [DevOps](https://aws.amazon.com/devops/what-is-devops/) and remains as relevant as ever, but has still not established itself fully in software-as-a-service development: many production environments are hard to squeeze onto a developer's laptop.
+Generally speaking, the public cloud providers put too little effort into supporting development use cases for their services.
+Kubernetes goes furthest in this respect: [Kind](https://kind.sigs.k8s.io/) deserves mentioning for its heroic effort to achieve a dev-friendly, multi-node Kuberentes cluster using only Docker.

 Docker has introduced a borderland where it is possible to develop a container using just Docker Engine for dev environment and still be reasonably confident that it will execute properly in e.g. Kubernetes.
 Still, some provisioning of backend services is still needed and time is wasted maintaining two different sets of instrumentation.
 For example, apps often have a Docker Compose file to get developers started, and a Kubernetes manifest for test/prod.
 When these desynch, nasty surprises can occur at deployment.